Mental Health Therapy in Maine

 Filters

-Debbie Papps is a Clinical Social Worker/therapist.
-Services include therapy for adults (18+).
-Debbie is in-network with insurance providers including Aetna, BlueCross BlueShield, and Harvard Pilgrim.
-They accept Cash, HSA, and Mastercard.
+Jessica Hancock is a Clinical Social Worker/therapist, providing both online and in-person sessions.
+Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Jessica is in-network with insurance providers including Aetna, BlueCross BlueShield, and Cigna.
 Get in touch to see how therapy can fit your goals and schedule.

-Andrés Abreu is a Psychiatrist.
+Jessica Cowan is a Clinical Social Worker/therapist, providing both online and in-person sessions.
 Services include therapy for adults (18+).
-They provide psychiatric evaluation and medication management services.
+They accept Check, HSA, and Mastercard.
 Get in touch to see how therapy can fit your goals and schedule.

 Lyle Vintinner